bamboocreative/bamboocreative.github.io/README.md

 1. Run Grunt with `grunt`

-1. Serve Jekyll with `jekyll serve`
+1. Build Jekyll with `jekyll build --watch` to test changes

 1. Develop Away!